 Once they do that, they get whatever free content you’re offering them, like a free 7-day email course, a free video course, a free ebook, or a free checklist.

 When people opt-in to get free things like that on your site, they’re put on your email list, and business owners often tag folks with tags that allow them to segment their email list into different groups.

 Then, you announce your regularly scheduled free content, say, every two weeks to your full email list via an announcement broadcast email.

 The features involved in running the email portion of a content marketing system are what’s missing from Teachable.
-And it’s that feature set that apps like Active Campaign focus on.
+And it’s that feature set that apps like Convert Kit focus on.